Infections are in the news.

 vitamin D as a viable option.
 Vitamin D reduces the risk of respiratory

 tract infection.
 How?
-It produces
+It makes

 cathelicidins and defensins which can drop replication rates of viruses,